vladckk/Gratz/README.md

 # Gratz

-Adnroid application.
+Android application.
 Just a congratulation for one person.